Commentary|Articles|May 19, 2026

 As antimicrobial resistance continues to evolve into a growing public health challenge, pharmacists are increasingly being called upon to expand stewardship efforts beyond the hospital setting and into communities, outpatient clinics, and long-term care facilities.

-In this Q&A, Tho Pham, PharmD, BCIDP, antimicrobial resistance and antimicrobial stewardship lead at the Arizona Department of Health Services and clinical assistant professor at the University of Arizona R. Ken Coit College of Pharmacy, discusses emerging priorities in antimicrobial stewardship highlighted at the MAD-ID/SIDP Joint Meeting, including antifungal resistance, rapid diagnostics, and community-based stewardship models.
-Pham also explores the expanding leadership role of pharmacists in antimicrobial stewardship, vaccine advocacy, and public health efforts aimed at preserving the effectiveness of life-saving antibiotics.
+In an interview with Pharmacy Times, Tho Pham, PharmD, BCIDP, antimicrobial resistance and antimicrobial stewardship lead at the Arizona Department of Health Services and clinical assistant professor at the University of Arizona R. Ken Coit College of Pharmacy in Tucson, discusses emerging priorities in antimicrobial stewardship highlighted at the MAD-ID/SIDP Joint Meeting, including antifungal resistance, rapid diagnostics, and community-based stewardship models.
+Pham also explores the expanding leadership role of pharmacists in antimicrobial stewardship, vaccine advocacy, and public health efforts to preserve the effectiveness of life-saving antibiotics.

 Pharmacy Times: As an attendee of MAD-ID this year, what themes or trends in antimicrobial stewardship are you most interested in following?

 Pham: Yeah, absolutely.
-So what excites me the most about this year
+So what excites me the most about this year’s

 agenda is seeing the antifungal resistance and antifungal stewardship finally